How To Sell Software: What I Did To Make $261,225 In 20 Days Even Though I’m Not A Programmer

 For someone like me that didn't want to go out and recruit affiliates or hold webinars or do active marketing in general, blogging was a great fit.
 I simply wrote about my niche website business and it started to grow organically.

-This continues to be my primary marketing strategy today: write great content and share true value; build a loyal following, and then solve their problems with software.
+This continues to be my primary marketing strategy today (and pretty great marketing strategy): write great content and share true value; build a loyal following, and then when you're ready make sure your software solves their problems.

 The Fast Approach